GinkleJeff/HyperCube/README.md

 HYPERCUBE
-NEW V1.6 UPDATE PATCH NOTES BAYBEEE!!
+NEW V1.7 UPDATE UPDATE NOTES LETS FUCKING GOOOOOOOOOOO

-Removed shape_warcrimes Cheat in the Menu (press ~ in the main menu)

-Added a new Boss in Rush Mode (jump straight to the boss with B in main menu)

-Added a new favicon!

-Added a dash mechanic, press ctrl while holding any direction!

-That is it for now,

-HYPERCUBE

-Cyan Cube of Death: You move fast, you kill on contact.
+Added the FINAL Boss "Gear or Guilt" which totally isnt named after anything what are you talking about bruv

+Added NIGHTMARE mode (occurs after wave 50, and the defeat of GoG)

+HyperCube

+you play as a cyan cube that moves extremely fast

-Score System: Gain points by killing enemies.
+Score System: Gain points by killing enemies. (running into them)

 Healing Mechanic: